A Tragic Love Story in an Eighteenth-Century Manuscriptby Angelika Koch

 A photograph of the back cover of the Shudō tsuya monogatari manuscript, which is a black, almost dark blue color with worn edges and crackles in the paper.

-Preface of manuscript GEN MSS VOL 701 (Beinecke Library, Yale)
+Front cover of manuscript GEN MSS VOL 701 (Beinecke Library, Yale).

 The colophon of the manuscript, which is calligraphic Japanese text spread across two horizontal pages of a a book with worn, tea-colored paper.